gcallah/work/chaps/weber.md

 factors.

+### McCloskey

+As if to provide an illustration that the misinterpretations of Weber will never cease, McCloskey penned a short piece for *Reason Magazine* entitled "Max Weber Was Wrong" (2017).
+McCloskey chides the reader that "Reading this summary is *not* an excuse for skipping the actual book" (par.
+4) but one wonders if our author is guilty of that.

+In the book summary, McCloskey claims that Weber contrasts "Protestant north Germans" with "the lazy, Catholic Barvarians" (par.
+4), but Weber nowhere accuses what he calls "traditional workers" as being "lazy": in fact, he seems to find their attitude simply sensible.

+McCloskey next claims that "Spirit, *Geist*, runs things, [Weber] says" (par.
+5).
+But Weber rejects this one-sided idealism just as much as he rejects one-sided materialism, as stated in the above quotes from Parsons and Aron.
+Or, as Weber himself writes at the close of *PE*, "Of course it cannot be the intention here to set a one-sided religion-oriented analysis of the causes of culture and history in place of an equally one-sided 'materialistic' analysis. *Both* are *equally possible*" (2011: 178-179).

+McCloskey next accuses Weber of taking "the comical speech Franklin wrote for *Poor Richard's Almanac*... to be exactly what Franklin believed" (par.
+6).
+McCloskey even gives a quotation from Franklin's book, leading the reader to think that Weber quoted it.
+But the quote never occurs in *PE*, and the only works of Franklin's that Weber quotes from are *Necessary Hints to Those Who Would Be Rich* and *Advice to a Young Tradesman* (Weber, 2011: 290).

+McCloskey then states that "almost everyone who has looked seriously into the evidence behind Weber's theory finds it lacking" (par.
+7).
+As illustrated in this paper, this claim is nonsense: Weber's thesis certainly has many critics, but also to this day many defenders.

+And, as an example of where Weber goes wrong, McCloskey writes, "it is not true that accumulation causes the modern Great Enrichment" (par.
+8).
+That may be completely correct, but also shockingly beside the point: nowhere in *PE* does Weber posit a cause for a "Great Enrichment": the book seeks to connect a spirit of modern capitalism with certain strains of Protestantism.
+Nowhere is there anything resembling a claim that capital accumulation was the cause of modern wealth.

 ### Various and Sundry

 Here I will take up a number of authors who only provide limited examples of misinterpreting Weber, and thus do not